spotify/scio/site/src/main/paradox/extras/Sort-Merge-Bucket.md

 }
 ```

-SMB Transforms can be mocked by combing input and output `SmbIO`s:
+SMB Transforms can be mocked by combining input and output `SmbIO`s:

 ```scala mdoc:compile-only
 // Scio job